What the heck is going on, you ask? Say hello to Tersus.

 Google Adds Tabs to Personalized Homepage

 Looks like Google just subtly added a new feature to the Google Personalized Homepage It’s a nice addition for folks that want to maintain seperate “dashboards” of content on their homepage.
-One page might be for news, another for entertainment, etc… It’s not really anything “new”, but it’s nice to see that Google is continually improving their … Read the rest of this item
+One page might be for news, another for entertainment, etc… It’s not really anything “new”, but it’s nice to see that Google is continually … Read the rest of this item

 This item was posted by Chris Harrison.